cuelang/cuelang.org/content/en/docs/concepts/logic.md

 CUE defines the constraints we see here in terms of its binary operators `>=` and `<`.
-It allows all binary operators that results in a boolean, except `==`, to be used as a constraint by leaving off the left value, where `op B` defines the set of all values `A` for which `A op B` is true.
+It allows all binary operators that result in a boolean, except `==`, to be used as a constraint by leaving off the left value, where `op B` defines the set of all values `A` for which `A op B` is true.
 The constraint `<10` means all numbers less than `10`.